hsnborn22/LinGo/README.md

 ## Languages supported:

 At the current stage the application supports virtually all languages that are "tokenized with spaces", i.e where words are separated by spaces (almost all european languages are like this, as well as many asian languages such as indonesian, tagalog,mongolian, kazakh exc.).
 The app also supports mandarin chinese (both simplified and traditional) both for tts and for in-text translations.
 Languages such as arabic, korean and japanese are currently not supported yet.
-If you want to study a less popular language which is still be supported (maybe a conlang) such as lojban, toki pona or even your own conlang, a procedure to add it to the app will be explained after (don't worry it's very easy).
+If you want to study a less popular language which is still supported (maybe a conlang) such as lojban, toki pona or even your own conlang, a procedure to add it to the app will be explained after (don't worry it's very easy).
 However note that tts or translation might not be available.